 Revenue

-Greenlight generates revenue through multiple streams, primarily its tiered subscription model ranging from $4.99 to $14.98 per month for family financial services.
+Greenlight generates revenue through multiple streams, primarily its tiered subscription model with four consumer plans: Core ($5.99/month), Max ($10.98/month), Infinity ($15.98/month), and Family Shield ($24.98/month).
 The company has diversified its revenue sources by launching a B2B "Greenlight for Banks" platform, where financial institutions pay monthly fees based on their size to offer co-branded family banking solutions.
+Greenlight has also monetized its safety device offering with recurring data subscriptions at $4.99-$5.99 per active device per month.

 Greenlight achieved a $2.3 billion valuation in April 2021 following a $260 million Series D funding round led by Andreessen Horowitz.
 The company has raised approximately $556.5 million in total funding across multiple rounds since its 2014 founding.
 Key investors include Andreessen Horowitz, TTV Capital, and Canapi Ventures.
 As of early 2024, the company maintained its unicorn status with continued backing from prominent venture capital firms, though precise current valuation figures would require updated verification.